ironhack-labs/lab-typescript-weather-app/README.md

 - Clone this repo
 - Open the project folder in VSCode

-Then, run these commands in your terminal:
+Then, run the following commands in your terminal :point_down::point_down:
 - `npm install` (this will install all the dependencies)
 - `npm run dev`